-"You speak and sing words that need to be spoken and sung and you do it beautifully, perfectly, and with absolute finesse." - Rod Kennedy, Founder and Producer of The Kerrville Folk Festival, Kerrville, TX
+"(Brooks) speaks and sings words that need to be spoken and sung and he does it beautifully, perfectly, and with absolute finesse." - Rod Kennedy, founder and producer of The Kerrville Folk Festival, Kerrville, TX

 “Brooks stands among an exalted few in the enduring Canadian song tradition – Leonard Cohen, Joni Mitchell, Neil Young, Fred Eaglesmith, Bruce Cockburn – as a lyricist, composer and performer with a fierce commitment to his craft and his vision.”
 Greg Quill, The Toronto Star

 “Brooks follows the tradition of poking holes in accepted truths, a path blazed by the likes of Woody Guthrie and John Lennon.”
 Penguin Eggs

 "He is by turns metaphorical and metaphysical; at times he examines the small details of life, at others, he soars above human struggles seeking something higher; his gritty voice is infinitely kind and gentle.
 Mature, wise, and intrepid - somehow Jon Brooks sings a path to the mysterious and complex essence of the human condition.”
 Julie Miller, CFLX 95,5 Sherbrooke, PQ